placenext/intellicollab/learning/architecture/README.md

 ## Practical Exercise

-1. Draw a diagram of the intellicollab architecture, including all services and their communication patterns.
+1. Draw a diagram of the IntelliCollab architecture, including all services and their communication patterns.
-2. Identify potential bottlenecks in the architecture and suggest improvements.
+2. Create a new service from scratch and integrate it with the existing platform.
-3. Design a new microservice for intellicollab and describe how it would integrate with the existing architecture.
+3. Design a new microservice for IntelliCollab and describe how it would integrate with the existing architecture.

 ## Further Reading